elipec8/r6marketplace-helper/README.md

 [AES encryption key generator - get Encryption Key 256](https://acte.ltd/utils/randomkeygen)

->**POSTGRES_USER** - postgres container root user
-**POSTGRES_PASSWORD** - postgres container root password
+>**POSTGRES_USER** - Postgres root user, use any **POSTGRES_PASSWORD** - Postgres root password, use any
 &nbsp;
-**PGADMIN_DEFAULT_EMAIL** - pgadmin container root user email
+**PGADMIN_DEFAULT_EMAIL** - PgAdmin root user email, use any
-**PGADMIN_DEFAULT_PASSWORD** - pgadmin default root user password
+**PGADMIN_DEFAULT_PASSWORD** - PgAdmin root user password, use any

 ## Modules description:

-* **Configs Fetcher** - fetches all available Item Tags and Types, marketplace's limitations of Trade slots, day limits and expire timeout.
+* **Configs Fetcher** - fetches all available Item Tags and Types, Marketplace's limitations of Trade slots, per day Trades limits and Trade expire timeout.
-Uses Main Ubisoft Account's Authorization Token and Headers, received from Redis service.
+Uses Main Ubisoft Account's Authorization Ticket and Headers, received from Redis service.

-* **Fast Sell Trade Manager** - manages sell trades only for 1 selected user from DB.
+* **Fast Sell Trade Manager** - manages Sell Trades only for 1 selected User from DB.
-Selects managed account by User's ID and linked Ubisoft Account's email, provided in configuration.
+Selects managed account by User's ID and linked Ubisoft Account's email, provided in configuration file.
-Uses this account's Authorization Token and Headers, received from DB.
+Uses this account's Authorization Ticket and Headers, received from DB.
-Also uses Fetching Users from DB to fetch the data more often, avoiding too many requests error.
+Also uses Fetching Users from DB to fetch the data more often, avoiding too many requests errors.

-* **Fetching Users Reauthorizer** - reauthorizes Fetching Users, which are used in **Fast Sell Trade Manager**, and saves their Authorization Tokens and Headers to DB.
+* **Fetching Users Reauthorizer** - reauthorizes Fetching Users, which are used in **Fast Sell Trade Manager**, and saves their Authorization Tickets and Headers to DB.

-* **Item Day Sales Ubi Stats Fetcher** - fetches and saves to DB all items last month sales stats, provided by Ubisoft (only Item's min/max/avg day prices and sales count per each day).
+* **Item Day Sales Ubi Stats Fetcher** - fetches and saves to DB all items last month sales stats, provided by Ubisoft (only Item's min/max/avg day prices and sales count, per each day).
-Uses Main Ubisoft Account's Authorization Token and Headers, received from Redis service.
+Uses Main Ubisoft Account's Authorization Ticket and Headers, received from Redis service.

-* **Item Stats Fetcher** - fetches and saves to DB all Items' current stats, including their last sales, as more accurate sale stats, comparing to
-Day Sales Stats, provided by Ubisoft.
+* **Item Stats Fetcher** - fetches and saves to DB all Items' current stats, including their last sales, as more accurate sale stats, comparing to day sales stats, provided by Ubisoft.
 May notify all users via Notifications Service, if items' amount was increased (which means that Marketplace was updated).
 Uses Main Ubisoft Account's Authorization Token and Headers, received from Redis service.